 The primary purpose of Juniper Green is to help Tuvans share their music and culture with interested audiences and school groups in the U.S. for educational purposes.
 After payments to the musicians, manager and tour organizer, profits are applied to future tours.
 Juniper Green works with a network of educators, librarians, and arts groups throughout the U.S.

 The Alash Ensemble is a culturally unique group of Tuvan musicians and vocalists who have previously toured the U.S. under the auspices of Juniper Green LLC and also of the Library of Congress' Open World program.
-In their 2007 and 2008 tours, the musicians traveled to many areas of the country where students and audiences would not have had the opportunity to hear this unique music or learn about Central Asian culture.
+The musicians travel to many areas of the country where students and audiences would not otherwise have the opportunity to hear this unique music or learn about Central Asian culture.

 As the media reviews and personal comments indicate, through their collaboration with a Tuvan-speaking American, the musicians are able to more readily share their music and answer questions about their culture.
 The group offers a number of free appearances at senior centers and small schools.